Small Business Planning Advice

 Key information you need to know about your site includes:

-- The land zone.
+- The zoning of the land.
 You can check this by searching for the address on our online map.

-- What activities are allowed in the land zone.
+- What activities are permitted in the zone.
 This is explained in our Local Environmental Plans.

 - Site constraints and how they'll affect your business.
 This could include bush fire or flood prone land, contamination, heritage, easements or access issues.

-- If you're making alterations or changing the use of a building, you may need to make upgrades to meet access and fire safety requirements under the Building Code of Australia.
+- If you need to make building alterations or are changing the use of a building, you may need to make upgrades to comply with access and fire safety requirements under the Building Code of Australia.

 - How other land and buildings near your site are used, and what impact your activity might have on them (and vice versa).

-Once you have a full picture of what your business will do and where it will be, you can identify any approvals you need to get started.
+Once you have a full picture of your business and the site it will take place, you can identify any approvals you need to get started.

 Read more about exempt development on the NSW Planning Portal.